mikkokko/csldr/README.md

 ## Other stuff

 - To get bone controlled camera movement working, make a bone called "camera" and make an attachment on it.
-It sucks to rely on bone name but studiomdl doesn't support attachment names.
+It sucks to rely on bone name but studiomdl doesn't support attachment names even though the format supports them.
-- You can make hand bodygroups change depending on what team you're in by naming the bodygroup so that is starts with "arms"
+- You can make hand bodygroups change depending on what team you're in by naming the bodygroup so that is starts with "arms".
+- Inspect sequence indices are hardcoded for compatibility, it's always the sequence after the last default sequence.
+Check inspectAnims array in inspect.c if in doubt.

 ## Cvar/command list